 It's a good idea to include in the abstract if your study contradicts or challenges a widely held theory or view, especially if you have new information to support it.

 Writing an abstract can seem tough sometimes, but it doesn't have to be!
-By following these simple steps—you can make the process easy and painless.
+By following these simple steps on how to write an abstract for research paper—you can make the process easy and painless.
 So don't delay; start writing that perfect research paper today!